- This event has passed.

 February 25 @ 3:00 pm - 5:00 pm

-Speakers will include Allyson Field (Chicago), Marsha Gordon (NCSU), Martin Johnson (UNC Chapel Hill), Colin Williamson (Rutgers), Laura Isabel Serna (USC), and Crystal Mun-Hye Baik (UC Riverside).
+Participants: Allyson Nadia Field (Chicago), Marsha Gordon (NCSU), Martin Johnson (UNC Chapel Hill), Laura Isabel Serna (USC), Crystal Mun-hye Baik (UC Riverside), and Colin Williamson (Rutgers).

 About Screening Race in American Nontheatrical Film: